unsaved/eslint-plugin-sn/README.md

 ``scoped-es5``;
 and linting of field sys_script_client.script must specify alt of either ``iso`` or ``noniso``.

+From version 3.1.5 if you end logical file names with ``-condition.js`` then the specified scope is altered to accommodate the server-side condition scriptlet.
+This has not been tested comprehensively yet.

 The provided config generator uses alts in overrides/files entries, and you can add or customize with overrides/file entries in your own "sneslintrc.json" file.
 Our design leverages ESLint override/files entries.